The-OpenROAD-Project/OpenLane/README.md

             - sky130_fd_sc_hdll

 - Setup the configurations and tech files:
     - To perform physical verification you need to use the magic tool.
-Therefore, you need to setup the pdk using [open-pdks](https://github.com/efabless/open_pdks):
+Therefore, you need to setup the pdk using [open-pdks](https://github.com/efabless/open_pdks).
+Clone the repository inside the pdks directory alongside the skywater-pdk:
     ```bash
+        cd pdks
         git clone https://github.com/efabless/open_pdks.git
         cd open_pdks
         git checkout c2fec9fe64146000236dd807165b80b6a8b82b89